An official website of the United States government

 CLEAR ALL

 Lance Cpl.
-Xavier Tunstall participates in an obstacle course during non-lethal weapons training at Marine Corps Air Station Cherry Point, N.C., March 17, 2016.
+Brandon Murdock, left, conducts subduement techniques on Sgt.
+Patrick Hayes, right, during non-lethal weapons training at Marine Corps Air Station Cherry Point, N.C., March 17, 2016.
 Twelve Marines from various units participated in the training event with the Provost Marshal‘s Office.
 Marines were sprayed in the face with the potent substance and then maneuvered through an obstacle course simulating non-compliant threats.
 The training familiarized the participants with both the gear they will carry and the effects it will have on an individual being sprayed.
-Tunstall is an administrative clerk with Headquarters and Headquarters Squadron.
+Murdock is an avionics technician with Marine Aviation Logistics Squadron 14 and Hayes is a criminal investigator with Headquarters and Headquarters Squadron.
 (U.S. Marine Corps photo by Cpl.
 N.W.
 Huertas/Released) - Lance Cpl.
-Xavier Tunstall participates in an obstacle course during non-lethal weapons training at Marine Corps Air Station Cherry Point, N.C., March 17, 2016.
+Brandon Murdock, left, conducts subduement techniques on Sgt.
+Patrick Hayes, right, during non-lethal weapons training at Marine Corps Air Station Cherry Point, N.C., March 17, 2016.
 Twelve Marines from various units participated in the training event with the Provost Marshal‘s Office.
 Marines were sprayed in the face with the potent substance and then maneuvered through an obstacle course simulating non-compliant threats.
 The training familiarized the participants with both the gear they will carry and the effects it will have on an individual being sprayed.
-Tunstall is an administrative clerk with Headquarters and Headquarters Squadron.
+Murdock is an avionics technician with Marine Aviation Logistics Squadron 14 and Hayes is a criminal investigator with Headquarters and Headquarters Squadron.
 (U.S. Marine Corps photo by Cpl.
 N.W.
 Huertas/Released)

-Marine Attack Training Squadron 203 Marines, their families and members of the Havelock community bow their heads for prayer before the kick-off of the simiannual pig pickin’ at Marine Corps Air Station Cherry Point, N.C., March 22, 2016.
+Members of the Havelock Military Affairs Committee serve Marines and families with Marine Attack Training Squadron 203 during the simiannual pig pickin’ at Marine Corps Air Station Cherry Point, N.C., March 22, 2016.
 More than 300 Marines, family members and members of the Havelock community attended the event.
 The event was held to show the community’s appreciation to the Marines and thank the service members on Cherry Point for their contributions to the Marine Air-Ground Task Force.
 (U.S. Marine Corps photo by Pfc.
-Nicholas P. Baird/Released) - Marine Attack Training Squadron 203 Marines, their families and members of the Havelock community bow their heads for prayer before the kick-off of the simiannual pig pickin’ at Marine Corps Air Station Cherry Point, N.C., March 22, 2016.
+Nicholas P. Baird/Released) - Members of the Havelock Military Affairs Committee serve Marines and families with Marine Attack Training Squadron 203 during the simiannual pig pickin’ at Marine Corps Air Station Cherry Point, N.C., March 22, 2016.
 More than 300 Marines, family members and members of the Havelock community attended the event.
 The event was held to show the community’s appreciation to the Marines and thank the service members on Cherry Point for their contributions to the Marine Air-Ground Task Force.
 (U.S. Marine Corps photo by Pfc.
 Nicholas P. Baird/Released)

 Cpl.
-Joseph Currey, left, salutes Lt.
-Col. Jeremy Winters, right, during an award ceremony at Marine Corps Air Station Cherry Point, N.C., March 1, 2016.
+Joseph Currey stands in front of a formation during an award ceremony at Marine Corps Air Station Cherry Point, N.C., March 1, 2016.
 Currey was awarded the Navy and Marine Corps Commendation Medal for his actions after witnessing an ambulance wreck.
 Currey demonstrated his devotion to serving others as he placed the well-being of the injured personnel above his own by running towards the scene of an accident and rendering aide to those need.
 Currey is an air support operations operator with Marine Aviation Support Squadron 1.
 (U.S. Marine Corps photo by Cpl.
 Austin A. Lewis, U.S. Marine Corps caption by Cpl.
 N.W.
 Huertas/Released) - Cpl.
-Joseph Currey, left, salutes Lt.
-Col. Jeremy Winters, right, during an award ceremony at Marine Corps Air Station Cherry Point, N.C., March 1, 2016.
+Joseph Currey stands in front of a formation during an award ceremony at Marine Corps Air Station Cherry Point, N.C., March 1, 2016.
 Currey was awarded the Navy and Marine Corps Commendation Medal for his actions after witnessing an ambulance wreck.
 Currey demonstrated his devotion to serving others as he placed the well-being of the injured personnel above his own by running towards the scene of an accident and rendering aide to those need.
 Currey is an air support operations operator with Marine Aviation Support Squadron 1.
 (U.S. Marine Corps photo by Cpl.
 Austin A. Lewis, U.S. Marine Corps caption by Cpl.
 N.W.
 Huertas/Released)

 Sergeant Ashley Rowback poses for a photo at Marine Corps Air Station Cherry Point, N.C., Feb.
 5, 2016.
 Rowback recently completed a 48.6 mile four event race and raised more than 11,000 dollars for leukemia and lymphoma research in memory of her late grandfather.
 Rowback’s love for running has given her the ability to use something she enjoys as a way to raise awareness.
 Her passion for physical fitness has shaped her career in the Marine Corps and has paved the way for her transition into the nursing field upon her exit from the Corps.
 Rowback is the 2nd Marine Aircraft Wing commanding general’s driver.
 (U.S. Marine Corps photo by Cpl.
 N.W.
 Huertas/ Released) - Sergeant Ashley Rowback poses for a photo at Marine Corps Air Station Cherry Point, N.C., Feb.
 5, 2016.
 Rowback recently completed a 48.6 mile four event race and raised more than 11,000 dollars for leukemia and lymphoma research in memory of her late grandfather.
 Rowback’s love for running has given her the ability to use something she enjoys as a way to raise awareness.
 Her passion for physical fitness has shaped her career in the Marine Corps and has paved the way for her transition into the nursing field upon her exit from the Corps.
 Rowback is the 2nd Marine Aircraft Wing commanding general’s driver.
 (U.S. Marine Corps photo by Cpl.
 N.W.
 Huertas/ Released)